Abotishere/Groove/README.md

 # Groove
-Groove is a simple Music player that keeps record of your most favourite tracks and make your listening experience more fluent.
+Groove is a simple Music player that keeps record of your favourite tracks and make your listening experience more fluent.

 # Built by
 - Aranya Rayed